sanderww/sanderww-job_analysis_report/README.md

-An automated tool that scrapes LinkedIn job postings and provides AI-powered analysis of job descriptions.
-The project includes both a command-line scraper and a web interface for analyzing job descriptions.
+An automated tool that scrapes LinkedIn job postings and use LLM prompting to extract from jobs what you are looking for and avoid having to dig through all the HR cliches

 ![find best jobs](images/example_best_jobs.png)
 ![pdf report](images/example_pdf.png)